 - Weakness of a body area

 Specific symptoms vary.
-The symptoms commonly seen with most types of metastatic brain tumor are those caused by increased pressure in the brain.
+Common symptoms of most types of metastatic brain tumors are caused by increased pressure in the brain.

 Exams and Tests

 An exam can show brain and nervous system changes based on where the tumor is in the brain.
 Signs of increased pressure in the skull are also common.
 Some tumors may not show signs until they are very large.
 Then, they can cause a very quick decline in nervous system function.